YeaishTurj/YeaishTurj/README.md

 # 💫 About Me:
-#### 🔭 I’m currently working on
-I’m currently wrestling with JavaFX to build a desktop app for my academic project.
-It’s basically a chaotic love triangle between me, the compiler, and the database—where the database keeps ghosting me, but I’m determined to win its heart.
-Spoiler alert: it's a drama-filled journey with occasional happy endings! 😂

 #### 🌱 I’m currently learning
 How to write code that *doesn’t* double as a bug factory—that’s the dream!
 Between wrestling with competitive programming and dabbling in web development, I’m also collecting shiny new skills to make my GitHub look less like a war zone and more like a tech playground.
 By graduation, my **Tech Stack** might just need its own zip code! 😅